jedfoster/Readmore.js/README.md

-# Readmore.js
+# Readmore.js -- v3.0.0-alpha

-A smooth, responsive jQuery plugin for collapsing and expanding long blocks of text with "Read more" and "Close" links.
+A smooth, responsive JavaScript plugin for collapsing and expanding long blocks of text with "Read more" and "Close" links.

-The markup Readmore.js requires is so simple, you can probably use it with your existing HTML—there's no need for complicated sets of `div`'s or hardcoded classes, just call `.readmore()` on the element containing your block of text and Readmore.js takes care of the rest.
-Readmore.js plays well in a responsive environment, too.
+The markup Readmore.js requires is so simple, you can probably use it with your existing HTML—there's no need for complicated sets of `div`'s or hardcoded classes, just call `new Readmore()` on the element containing your block of text and Readmore.js takes care of the rest.
+Readmore.js works well on mobile and plays nicely with responsive designs, too.

-Readmore.js is tested with—and supported on—all versions of jQuery greater than 1.9.1.
-All the "good" browsers are supported, as well as IE10+; IE8 & 9 _should_ work, but are not supported and the experience will not be ideal.
+Readmore.js has no external dependencies (no more jQuery—yay!) and works in all the "good" browsers, as well as IE10+; IE9 _should_ work, but is not supported and the experience will not be ideal.

+**NOTE: This documentation is for the alpha releases of the next version of Readmore.js.
+As such, this information is subject to frequent changes and may not accurately reflect the current state of the project.**

 ## Install